-- Grade 2: candidates currently have a choice of the harmonic or melodic form of minor scales.
-This is changing to harmonic.
+- Grade 2: candidates could previously choose between harmonic or melodic forms of minor scales.
+We’ve changed this to harmonic only.

-- Grade 3: questions about phrase structure are no longer included.
+- Grade 3: we’ve removed questions about phrase structure.

-- Grade 5: identifying the progression 6/4 5/3 (Ic-V) on the dominant note in any of the keys set for this grade is no longer be required.
+- Grade 5: we’ve removed identification of the progression 6/4 5/3 (Ic-V) on the dominant note.

-- Grade 5: we are adding the requirement that candidates can recognise and name perfect, plagal and imperfect cadences.
-Currently candidates have to indicate suitable chord progressions for two cadences – it makes sense that they should also be able to name those cadences.
+- Grade 5: we’ve added the requirement that candidates can recognise and name perfect, plagal and imperfect cadences, in addition to indicating chord progressions for two cadences.
 You can see some example questions here: Grade 5 Cadence Question Examples.

-- We are removing the requirement to transpose an entire melody between clefs, but are still assessing fundamental knowledge of transposition between clefs and keys.
+- We’ve removed the requirement to transpose an entire melody between clefs, but still assess knowledge of transposition between clefs and keys.